questdb/py-questdb-query/README.md

 # py-questdb-query
 This library allows you to perform fast queries over HTTP(S)/CSV for QuestDB, a high-performance time-series database.

+Query results are obtained as either Pandas dataframes or dicts of numpy arrays.

 ## Installation

 The library can be installed using the following command: